approvals/ApprovalTests.cpp/doc/sphinx/index.rst

   * The page URLs may not be stable yet
   * More details needs to be added to the "C++ Reference" section
-  * The "Edit on GitHub" links should be removed, as they mostly give 404 errors (due to the source .rst pages being machine-generated from our master MarkDown pages.)
   * Formatting of the  :doc:`C++ code <api/core>` isn't great: for example, it would benefit from more whitespace, for readability.

   Feedback and suggestions for improvement - either of this HTML version or the PDF download - would be much appreciated,